COVID-19: Testing for international travel purposesInformation on testing for travel, including testing following recent COVID-19 infection

 All travellers must:

-- Transit stops: travellers must follow the rules for the highest risk country or territory visited in the previous 10 days, including transit stops.
-Guidance on transit stop through amber or red countries should be followed
+Travellers must follow the rules for the highest risk country or territory visited in the previous 10 days, including transit stops.
+Guidance on transiting through a red list country on your way to England should be followed.

 First Published : 10 Dec 2020